Compton School is a shared vision:

 As Founding Partner of GRACosway, Mark offers more than 30 years’ experience in media, corporate and financial communications, media presentation and crisis management for both local and offshore clients.
 Mark advises on senior management team restructures as well as reputation and issues management for clients including Virgin Australia, Santos, Suncorp and DP World.
 Mark previously spent eight years in commercial radio and television, as well as three years with the ABC.

-Abi is a producer at Midwinter Films, where she is co-producing The Butterfly Tree, which will premiere at Melbourne International Film Festival in 2017.
+Abi is a producer at Midwinter Films, where she co-produced The Butterfly Tree, which premiered at the Melbourne International Film Festival in 2017.
 She previously worked as a producer at The Project Factory for clients including Channel 7, Sherlock: The Network, Home and Away and NITV.
 Abi’s career has spanned theatre and events as well as film and TV for clients including The Wolverine, I’m a Celebrity Get Me Outta Here, Handa Opera’s Carmen on Sydney Harbour, Where the Wild Things Are and Gods of Egypt.
 Abi holds a Masters in Screen Arts & Business from the Australian Film Television & Radio School.

 Jennifer Wilson, Director

 As Director of The Project Factory, Jennifer has worked on creative multiplatform projects as diverse as Sherlock: The Network, the official app for the hit BBC series, and How We Get To Next, a website funded by the Knight and Gates Foundations to foster innovation.
-In 2013 Jennifer was awarded ‘Outstanding Contribution to the Digital Industry’ by the Australian Interactive Media Association.
 She is a panel member of the NSW Innovation and Productivity Council and has presented a TEDx talk on curiosity.